 An optional kit is available to conduct the Bayer Abrasion Test on contoured lenses.
 This set-up involves testing a specimen against a control lens for comparative purposes.

-There are a variety of standardized abradants that could be used with this instrument.
 Besides the silica abrasive media, other potential abradants include alumina (zirconia), silicon carbide, aluminum oxide and glass bead.
 For repeatable test results, the sizing and shape of the abradant is absolutely critical.

 During testing, the abradant may become 'worn' as the sharp edges contact the specimen and other abrasive particles.
 To ensure reproducibility, new abrasive media should be used for each test.
 It is also recommended that the abrasive be replaced after 300 cycles for longer cycle tests.